DenisPeskov/oldpersonalwebpage/about.md

 permalink: /about/
 ---

 I am Denis Peskov, a PhD student studying studying computational linguistics (or NLP) at the University of Maryland with Professor Jordan Boyd-Graber.
-My main research interest is leveraging domain experts to create meaningful and accurate datasets.
+My research interest is leveraging domain experts to create meaningful and accurate datasets.
 I apply this to the domains of question answering, machine translation, and computational social science.

 ### Education: